 The grill will stay on for 5 minutes before powering off once there are no probes or smart devices connected to it.
 If only the probes are on, it will stay on for 8 hours.
 If paired with a device and connected to a probe, it will stay on indefinitely.

 With the app, you can preset temperatures and easily name and monitor all the probes.
 The monitor will also clearly identify the probes.
 The far left will light up to indicate probe 1.
 The middle left indicates probe 2.
 The middle right indicates probe 3 and the far right indicates probe 4.
 It also has a timer and alarm settings.
 It will sound an alarm to let you know you’ve reached peak temperature.
 It will also alert you if you go out of transmission range and let you know when your meal is done.
 On the app, you can set up pre-alarm notifications that will let you know when your food is getting close to your set final temperature.

 It has a magnetic base that allows you to affix the monitor to metal and non-metal surfaces.
 It is battery inclusive with a life of up to 200 hours.
-This is a great option for anyone who wants the flexibility of monitoring their smoke from their smart device.
+This the best smoker thermometer option for anyone who wants the flexibility of monitoring their smoke from their smart device.